mikalai-hryb/notes/general-terms.md

 ## Virtual Server
 A virtual server is located in the cloud or in an offsite data center and shares hardware and software resources with other virtual servers.

+## Volume
+A volume is the part of the disk that you interact with as a user.
+While [partitions](#partition) and volumes are coterminal, a volume has a name and file system in addition to a size.
+When you mount a [storage device](#storage-devices) and its icon appears in your file browser, you’re seeing the volume.

 ядро